Cinematic law firm boardroom at night showing a signed retainer on a laptop screen

 But while the world stays in motion, most personal injury law firms go dark.
 They don't go dark intentionally.
 They have an answering service.
 They have a voicemail box.
 They have a "contact us" form on their website.
 They think they are covered.
 But in the high-stakes world of personal injury law, being "covered" isn't the same as being "open."

 This is the Weekend Graveyard.
-It is a 64-hour window between Friday evening and Monday morning where high-value cases are lost to the silence of a "we will call you back on Monday" message.
+It is a 64-hour window between Friday evening and Monday morning where qualified inquiries are lost to the silence of a "we will call you back on Monday" message.

 The $10,000 Voicemail